-The directors are responsible for our 2017 Annual Report, the Directors' Remuneration Report, and the financial statements in accordance with applicable law and regulations.
-The Company's financial statements have been prepared in accordance with the International Financial Reporting Standards as issued by the International Accounting Standards Board and as adopted by the European Union.
+The directors are responsible for our U.K. Annual Report, containing the Strategic Report, this Directors' Report, the Directors' Remuneration Report, the Corporate Governance Report, and the financial statements contained herein, in accordance with applicable law and regulations.
+The Companies Act requires the directors to prepare financial statements for each financial year.
+Under that law the directors have prepared the consolidated financial statements in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board and as adopted by the European Union and Company financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 101 "Reduced Disclosure Framework", and applicable law).

-Under the Companies Act, the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit and loss of the Company for that period.
+Under the Companies Act, the directors must not approve financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and its consolidated subsidiaries and of the profit or loss of the Company and its consolidated subsidiaries for that period.